 This cruise was a very enjoyable one.
 The ship was clean, the staff was very helpful and accommodating.
 The food was good and the shows were first rate.

 The entertainment director Clo and her assistant Alimo were great and knew how to take charge and make everyone feel comfortable and laugh.
 Thomas the shopping expert did a great job.
 Our room steward and waiters were great.
 There was a lot to do to keep you busy.

 We would seriously consider taking another cruise on Royal Caribbean again.

 We would look to cruise on a larger ship with more than one outdoor pools.

 We were looking for a relaxing cruise to take over the Thanksgiving holiday.
 This was definitely the right cruise for us.
 The room attendant was perfect and our server and assistant server in the King Lear dining room attended to our every need!
 We liked this cruise so much we just booked another cruise for our spring break!

 *Cruiseline.com is not a booking agent or travel agency, and does not charge any service fees to users of our site.
 Our partners (travel agencies and cruise lines) provide prices, which we list for our users' convenience.
 Cruiseline.com does not guarantee any specific rates or prices.
 While prices are updated daily, please check with the booking site for the exact amount.
 Cruiseline.com is not responsible for content on external web sites.

-Sign up for our newsletter, and you'll get our latest articles, plus tips from our members.
+Every week you’ll receive our latest articles, plus tips and photos from our vibrant community of cruisers.
 You’ll also get a free gift — a downloadable, printable PDF of our guide to cruising!